Human Subject Research Training with CITI

 - Are there alternatives or substitutes for CITI training?

-- Record Keeping: Do I have to hand in a certificate of training to verify course completion?
+- Record Keeping: Do I have to submit a certificate of training to verify course completion?

 - For Additional Information…